migihajami/BlackJack/README.md

-# BlackJack Console Game
+# BlackJack Game

-A simple, text-based BlackJack game implemented in Python.
+BlackJack game implemented in Python console and web API versions.

 ## How to Play